 First things first, start the life insurance application process by narrowing down your search to those companies who insure high risk clients.

-We can help you connect with the top companies willing to insure those with lupus.
 As long as you’re in otherwise good health, there’s a very good chance you’ll qualify for traditional coverage.

 A medical exam is a necessary aspect of applying for traditional life insurance.
-The exam looks at your lupus as well as your overall health.
+The exam looks at your lupus diagnosis as well as your overall health.
 The goal of the exam is to help assess your overall risk to the life insurance company.

 A number of questions will be asked by an underwriter to assess your rating class.
-The answers to these questions determines how much you’ll pay for coverage.
+The answers to these questions determine how much you’ll pay for coverage.
 Be prepared to answer questions about the following subjects:

 Be sure to only look at companies who actually ask these questions.
 Those who ask them understand lupus and how it affects your overall health better than the rest.